Weight Loss and Handstands

 Like a lot of other kids from my generation, I grew up overweight.
 When you can’t remember a time when you weren’t, being fat is a part of your identity.
 So, silly as it sounds, I think there was a part of me that believed that weight loss was impossible on some level — or at least that the amount of weight I needed to lose was insurmountable.

 While a belief that weight loss is impossible may have sounded silly to him, it is nearly universally believed.
-I found message boards filled with heavy people claiming that permanent weight loss is impossible, and articles in the New York Times and in the CBC backing them up.
+There are message boards filled with heavy people claiming that permanent weight loss is impossible, and articles in the New York Times and in the CBC backing them up.
 James’ silly belief is, more often than not, held as gospel.

-Finally I found a link to a study in The International Journal of Obesity (2010) that was more helpful.
+With such a hot topic issue, truth can be tough to separate from opinion.
+In 2010, The International Journal of Obesity published a massive study that finally provided hard numbers.
 Among 14,306 participants who were overweight or obese and undertook serious weight loss programs,

 36.6% of those who lost at least 5% of initial body weight kept it off